Stéphane Zagdanski: Chaos brûlant (Burning Chaos)

-This novel, Zagdanski's most recent to date (2014), published by Seuil in August 2012, is an account of the Summer of 2011, the themes of which are the Dominique Strauss Kahn sex scandal and the global financial crisis.
-The novel's narrator is a refugee schizophrenic, named “Bag ‘O Bones” (he has a skeleton tattoo over his entire body), in the Manhattan Psychiatric Center in New York City, who claims the ability to read people's thoughts.
-He thus describes, from ‘the inside’, the motivations of DSK, of Nafissatou Diallo, and of all the other protagonists in this scandal that was globally covered by the media.
-The narrator is aided in his investigations of the apocalyptic consequences and by-products of the contemporary world by several other psychotic companions with names like “Luc Ifer”, “Franz Kafka”, “Antonin Artaud”, “Sigmund Freud”, “Karl Marx”, “Guy D.”, each of whom provides his own version of the immediate events, while commenting, in a very raw, indeed cruel manner, upon the global destiny of the modern world.
-In the French weekly news magazine Le Point’s website, Marion Cocquet wrote: “Civilization is only a thin film over a burning chaos.”
+This novel, Zagdanski's most recent to date (2014), published by Seuil in August 2012, is an account of the Summer of 2011, the themes of which are the Dominique Strauss Kahn sex scandal and the 2008 financial crisis.
+The novel's narrator is a refugee schizophrenic, named "Bag 'O Bones" (he has a skeleton tattoo over his entire body), in the Manhattan Psychiatric Center in New York City, who claims the ability to read people's thoughts.
+He thus describes, from 'the inside', the motivations of DSK, of Nafissatou Diallo, and of all the other protagonists in this scandal that was globally covered by the media.
+The narrator is aided in his investigations of the apocalyptic consequences and by-products of the contemporary world by several other psychotic companions with names like "Luc Ifer", "Franz Kafka", "Antonin Artaud", "Sigmund Freud", "Karl Marx", "Guy D.", each of whom provides his own version of the immediate events, while commenting, in a very raw, indeed cruel manner, upon the global destiny of the modern world.
+In the French weekly news magazine Le Points website, Marion Cocquet wrote: "Civilization is only a thin film over a burning chaos."
 It is Nietzsche who (with this epigraph) opens the novel, and it is he even more than its title that gives the novel its hue: its cruel lucidity, its delectable nastiness.
-Chaos brûlant is a monster novel, a learned beast of a novel, dizzying and disturbing.”
+Chaos brûlant is a monster novel, a learned beast of a novel, dizzying and disturbing."

 The Blog for Chaos brûlant includes a section of articles and interviews translated into English from the original French by Robert G. Margolis.